sympresso/object-press/README.md

         // Business logic on action save_post goes here });

-The alternative syntax doesn't have the benefit of autocomplete with your IDE but it can be handy.
+Note: The alternative syntax doesn't have the benefit of autocomplete.

 ## Usage - WordPress Global Variables

-WordPress has many global variables (https://codex.wordpress.org/Global_Variables) that are also accessible.
+WordPress has many global variables (https://codex.wordpress.org/Global_Variables).
-To access these global variables, just access their variable name on the WordPress object as if it was an array.
+To access these global variables, just access their variable name on the Sympresso\ObjectPress\Wordpress object as if it was an array.

 For example, accessing the $post and $wpdb global variables...